BYRIO/krita-webdoc-zh/user_manual/animation.rst

 .. image:: /images/en/Animation_set_everything.png

 The frames are currently automatically ordered.
-You can set the ordering with the top-left two drop down boxes.
+You can set the ordering with the top-left two drop-down boxes.

 Start
     Indicates at which point the animation should be imported.